Leasowe

-Leasowe (/ˈliːsoʊ/) is a village in the Metropolitan Borough of Wirral in Merseyside, England.
-Historically within Cheshire (ceased to be in 1974), Leasowe was part of the old County Borough of Wallasey.
-It is now within the Leasowe and Moreton East Ward of the Metropolitan Borough of Wirral, as well as the Wallasey parliamentary constituency.
+Leasowe (/ˈliːsoʊ/) is a village in the Metropolitan Borough of Wirral, Merseyside, England.
+Located on the north coast of the Wirral Peninsula, it is approximately 2 mi to the west of Wallasey.

+Historically within Cheshire, Leasowe was part of the old County Borough of Wallasey.
+It is now within the Leasowe and Moreton East Ward of the Metropolitan Borough of Wirral.
+Leasowe is also part of the parliamentary constituency of Wallasey.

 At the 2001 census, Leasowe had a population of 6,180.

-By the time of the 2011 census specific figures for Leasowe were no longer maintained.
-The total population of the Leasowe and Moreton East Ward was 14,640.
+By the time of the 2011 census, specific figures for Leasowe were no longer maintained; the total population of the Leasowe and Moreton East ward was 14,640.

 History

-The name 'Leasowe' comes from the Anglo-Saxon Leasowes or 'Meadow Pastures'.
-Its sand dunes are the largest such system on the Wirral.
+The name Leasowex comes from the Anglo-Saxon Leasowes or Meadow Pastures; its sand dunes are the largest such system on the Wirral.
 Much of the area is at or below sea level and is protected by the coastal embankment.
-Houses built in the early 20th century were often flooded and unsanitary, but after about 1926, new roads and drainage were put in by the Borough Council, and much new housing was developed.
+Houses built in the early 20th century were often flooded and unsanitary but, after about 1926, new roads and drainage were put in by the Borough Council and much new housing was developed.
 Along the embankment between Leasowe and Moreton are the remains of fortifications built during the Second World War.

-The world's first passenger hovercraft service operated in 1961–62.
-The service travelled from Moreton Common, and was advertised as between Wallasey and Rhyl in North Wales.
+The world's first passenger hovercraft service operated in 1961–62; the service travelled from Moreton Common and was advertised as between Wallasey and Rhyl in North Wales.
 However, the service was not profitable and soon ceased.

 Geography

-The River Fender merges with the Birket at Leasowe.
-The Birket then continues towards West Float at the site of the former Wallasey Pool.
+The River Fender merges with the Birket at Leasowe; the Birket then continues towards West Float at the site of the former Wallasey Pool.